hotosm/osm-merge/docs/highways.md

 Sometimes there are weird typos that have slipped through the process.
-This is where the time goes since you have to manually edit the falues.
+This is where the time goes since you have to manually edit the values.
 But many times for these remote highways you can just mark it as done, and go on to the next one.
-Many of these highways in OISM have no tags beyond **highway=track**, so mo conflicts.This lets you validate a large number of features relatively quickly without sacrificing quality.
+Many of these highways in OSM have no tags beyond **highway=track**, so mo conflicts.This lets you validate a large number of features relatively quickly without sacrificing quality.